Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 3. Check if TurboTax is down

-It might just be the case that TurboTax is down when you’re trying to e-file a return form.
-To check if there’s a general outage, open the Downdetector for TurboTax.
+It might just be that TurboTax is down when you’re trying to e-file a return form.
+To check if there’s a general outage, open Downdetector for TurboTax.

 4. Update TurboTax

-Make sure your TurboTax software is fully updated by clicking its Online menu option.
+TurboTax won’t let me file without upgrading – that’s what some users claim, but before getting there, make sure your TurboTax software actually is fully updated by clicking its Online menu option.
 Then you can select the Check for Updates option on that menu.

 TurboTax will then check for and install available updates.
 You can also manually update the Windows software via this TurboTax Help page.